-Surgery for early/local disease can be curative in up to 90% of patients; potential increasing role for surveillance and/or biopsy of small renal masses.
-Risk of distant relapse remains 30% for curatively resected renal cell carcinoma.
+Surgery for early/local disease can be curative in over 90% of patients; surveillance and/or biopsy may be the most appropriate strategy in some patients with small renal masses.
+Risk of distant relapse remains 30% for curatively resected RCC.

 Metastatic disease has traditionally had poor 5-year survival (10%).
-However, targeted systemic therapies have revolutionized treatment for metastatic disease, with median overall survivals improving across all risk groups.
-Ongoing strategies on combinations of therapies and optimal sequencing of therapies will likely further improve outcomes.
+However, targeted systemic therapies have revolutionized treatment for metastatic disease, with median overall survival improving across all risk groups.
+Combination therapy (dual immune checkpoint inhibitors or an immune checkpoint inhibitor plus a tyrosine kinase inhibitor) is now recommended as first-line therapy.

-Future directions in management include integrating molecular biomarkers into prognostic models, evaluating the role of targeted treatments in the adjuvant and neoadjuvant settings, examining the sequencing and combinations of targeted treatments in advanced disease, and evaluating new imaging modalities for assessing treatment response.
+Future directions in management include integrating molecular biomarkers into prognostic models, evaluating the role of targeted treatments in the adjuvant and neoadjuvant settings, and evaluating new imaging modalities for assessing treatment response.

 History and exam